f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 <a name="2.3"></a>
 ## 2.3.
 User characteristics

-### 1. Standard User
+### 1. User
 Common citizen who signs up to use the SafeStreet service.
 There are no constraints or age limitations, anyone can join.
 The user is a person who use the app to report a parking violation.
 ### 2. Traffic Warden
 A police officer.
 The sign up process is made in collaboration with the authorities to guarantee their identity.
 He has to verify the violation.

-### 3. Municipality
+### 3. Municipality's clerk
-Certified municipality's clerks who can access the suggestion for possible interventions.
+Certified municipality's clerk who can access the suggestion for possible interventions.

 <a name="2.4"></a>
 ## 2.4 Assumptions, dependencies and constraints
-- D1: All traffic wardens have a smartphone.
+- **D1**: All traffic wardens have a smartphone.
-- D2: Each fiscal code number is unique.
+- **D2**: Each fiscal code number is unique.
-- D3: The municipality will provide only well formatted report of accidents.
+- **D3**: The municipality will provide only well formatted report of accidents.
-- D4: The map provider will provide only well formatted data.
+- **D4**: The map provider will provide only well formatted data.

 <a name="3"></a>
 # 3 SPECIFIC REQUIREMENTS